 Each Fund distributes to shareholders virtually all of its net income (interest and dividends, less expenses) as well as any net short-term or long-term capital gains realized from the sale of its holdings.
 From time to time, each Fund may also make distributions that are treated as a return of capital.
-Income dividends generally are distributed quarterly in March, June, September, and December; capital gains distributions, if any, generally occur annually in December.
+Income dividends for Vanguard S&P Mid-Cap 400 Index, S&P 500 Value Index, S&P 500 Growth Index, S&P Small-Cap 600 Value Index, and S&P Small-Cap 600 Growth Index Funds generally are distributed quarterly in March, June, September, and December; income dividends for Vanguard S&P Mid-Cap 400 Value Index, S&P Mid-Cap 400 Growth Index, and S&P Small-Cap 600 Index Funds generally are distributed annually in December.
+Capital gains distributions, if any, generally occur annually in December.
 In addition, each Fund may occasionally make a supplemental distribution at some other time during the year.